It was that focus on the basics that really helped to propel my growth as a songwriter. This growth made itself evident in two principal ways.

 Melody, melody, melody

 First, when creating the original song, it has forced me to focus even more than I did previously on a strong melody.
-This is a point that I took to heart some years earlier, after listening to a very successful songwriter while attending a songwriting convention.
+This is a point to which I was first introduced some years earlier, listening to a very successful songwriter while attending a songwriting convention.

 To paraphrase his words: “When people are singing along to my songs in their car,” he explained, “they don’t have a keyboard, a guitar, or any other instrument with them.
 They are singing along with, and relating to the melody.
 The melody is the primary device a song uses to communicate to a listener.”

 Sounds obvious, right?
 But like many, many songwriters, I had always fallen into the trap of creating a musical background, and then “fitting” a melody to that harmonic pattern.
 After all, it’s much easier to do that way.

 What playing Santana’s music brought home to me was just how powerful a melody could be, even when it was a guitar player playing it as opposed to a singer singing it.

 The unsung skill: Arranging

 When creating a song, the songwriter generally comes up with a chord progression and a melody.
 The kind of thing you can play on a piano or a guitar, for instance.
 But for at least the last hundred years, songs have involved much more than that.
 The bass line, keyboard parts, guitar riffs, and even drum parts, all form a very rich tapestry.

 Again, what diving in so deeply to Santana’s music reinforced was just how integral each of those parts — both alone, and as a combined unit — could be to the impact of the song.
 The example I always use to demonstrate this point is the very first track on the very first Santana album: Jingo.

 Jingo is not a 3-chord song, or even a 2-chord song.
 It is, believe it or not, a ONE CHORD SONG!
 Not only that, but there are only four SYLLABLES in the vocal part!